skyleilani/CodeReview/README.md

 # CodeReview
-Code review of a very basic mandelbrot shader explorer built in unity and embedded in a webpage
+Code review of a very basic mandelbrot shader explorer built in unity and embedded in a basicazz webpage run in React

 [Explore Mandelbrot Fractal Shader Here](https://f05unt.csb.app/)